 Digital Documentation of Archaeological Monuments and Sites

-This lab course will introduce students to the principles of descriptive geometry, the historical and theoretical background of applied technology in architecture, as well as hands-on training in direct and indirect surveying, digital technologies in cultural heritage, and use of cultural databases, metadata schemas and international standards (technologies for cultural heritage presentation, dissemination, interactive and immersive experience.)
+This lab course will introduce the students to the principles of descriptive geometry, the historical and theoretical background of applied technology in architecture, as well as hands-on training in direct and indirect surveying techniques (instruments, techniques, field applications), digital technologies in cultural heritage (digitization theory, 3D Digitization of objects, monuments, sites by using digital photogrammetry, specialized software, and laser techniques), and use of cultural databases, metadata schemas and international standards (technologies for cultural heritage presentation, dissemination, interactive and immersive experience).

 The Topography and Monuments of Ancient Athens

-This seminar will focus on ancient Athens, one of the most renowned ancient city in the world, and arguably the birthplace of democracy, rhetoric, philosophy, historiography, theater, classical art, architecture, and the first modern Olympic Games.
-The course aims to familiarize the students with the long history and complex archaeology of Athens, focusing mainly on classical Athens.
-Topics include in-depth analysis of major architectural complexes and public monuments, with special emphasis on the Acropolis and the Parthenon, the Athenian Agora, Areopagus, and Pnyx; Athenian temple architecture and important Attic sanctuaries; domestic architecture; and cemeteries and funerary architecture.
-Athenian sculpture, ceramics, and painting will also be examined.
-The seminar will produce a reconstruction of public, civic, and private everyday life, religious festivals, art and politics, historical contextualization of the Athenian miracle and its golden age with special consideration of ancient literary sources.
+This seminar will focus on ancient Athens, the most renowned ancient city in the world: the cradle of democracy and birthplace of rhetoric, philosophy, historiography, drama and theater, classical art and architecture (5th/4th centuries BC), and home of the first modern Olympic Games (AD 1896).
+The course aims to familiarize the students with the long history and complex archaeology of Athens.
+Topics include in-depth analysis of major architectural complexes and public monuments, with special emphasis on the Acropolis and the Parthenon, the Athenian Agora, Areopagus, and Pnyx; Athenian temple architecture and important Attic sanctuaries; public works and buildings; domestic architecture; cemeteries and funerary architecture.
+Athenian sculpture, ceramics, and painting will be also examined (materials and techniques, iconography and styles, Athenian masters and their schools).
+The seminar will produce a reconstruction of public, civic, and private everyday life, religious festivals, function of public buildings and democratic institutions, art and politics, historical contextualization of the Athenian miracle and its golden age with special consideration of ancient literary sources (including inscriptions and translated readings from Pausanias, Thucydides, Aristotle, Euripides, Aristophanes, Plutarch).

 - Administrative fees